civboot/fngi/fngi.md

   and document values from the stack, i.e. `add(\a, 2)` or `\a + \b`

-Unlike C (or most languages) that have an abstract syntax tree, fngi goes about parsing in a radically simpler.
+Unlike C (or most languages) that have an abstract syntax tree, fngi goes about parsing in a radically simpler manner.
 PRE functions work by compiling only the next token, and then compling themselves.
 This means that fngi's compiler has no abstract syntax tree and compiles tokens "instantly" as they appear in the stream.
 This is critical for fngi to be able to self-bootstrap on very minimal targets like microcontrollers, but it also makes reasoning about fngi syntax